Dallas Embezzlement Lawyers

 30 Years of In-Depth Experience

-Embezzlement is a type of theft that occurs when an employee takes property that the employer entrusted to the employee.
-The employee takes the property for the individual’s own use and intends to permanently deprive the employer of the property.
+Embezzlement is a type of theft that occurs when an employee takes property their employer entrusted to them.
+The employee must take the property for their own gain and intend to permanently deprive the employer of the property.

 Embezzlement can occur in a variety of forms.
-Some of the more common methods include issuing fake refunds to customers, writing checks from the employer’s funds, submitting checks to fake vendor invoices, adding family members to payroll, and lapping, which involves taking money from customer payments.
+Some of the more common methods include issuing fake refunds to customers; writing checks from the employer’s funds; submitting checks to fake vendor invoices; adding family members to payroll; and lapping, which involves taking money from customer payments.

 Texas Embezzlement Law

 In Texas, embezzlement is prosecuted under the crime of theft.
 A person is guilty if they unlawfully take property with intent to deprive the owner.
-This includes: